jawalsh/z652-Digital-Libraries-FA23/docs/week09.md

-# Week 4: Text Objects, Part 1
+# Week 9: Text Objects 1

 ## Summary
 We will learn about the digitization of text-based media, or “text objects,” like books, manuscripts, comics, notebooks, etc. We will learn about character encodings, optical character recognition (OCR), and typical workflows for text digitization.